akeamc/studier/FAFA56/lab4/main.typ

   }),
 ) <single-barrier>

+The transmission probability of a particle through a single barrier (without a voltage bias) is, according to #cite(<ohlen>, form: "prose"), given by

+$ T approx exp(-2 a sqrt(2m(V_0-E) slash hbar^2)) $

+where $a$ is the width of the barrier, $m$ is the particle's mass, $V_0$ is the height of the barrier, $E$ is the particle's energy and $hbar$ is the reduced Planck constant.
+When a voltage bias $gamma q U$ is applied to the structure, the barrier height can be approximated as the average of the left potential, $V_0$, and the right, $V_0+gamma q U$.
+(The experimentally determined factor $gamma$ corrects for the voltage drop that occurs inside the measured circuit but outside the samples themselves.)
+Thus, the transmission probability becomes

+$ T approx exp(-2 a sqrt(2m(V_0+gamma q U slash 2-E) slash hbar^2)). $ <single-T>

+The key takeaway from @single-T is that the transmission probability decreases exponentially with the width of the barrier.

+== Double barriers

 A double potential barrier can be constructed by alternating layers of two different semiconductor materials.
-Applying a voltage bias $U$ across the structure creates a potential difference $q U$ across the barriers, as shown in @double-barrier.
+Applying a voltage bias $U$ across the structure creates a potential difference $gamma q U$ across the barriers, as shown in @double-barrier.

 #figure(
   caption: [Potential landscape of a typical double barrier heterostructure with and without a voltage bias $U$.],